djaus2/GoogleIoTHub/README.md

 This is a work inb progress.
 2Do:

-- D2C Console app that writes telemetry to temp file.
+- D2C Console app that writes last telemetry to temp file.
 [Done]
 - Device Simulator Console App [Done]
 - [djaus2/DNETCoreGPIO option for device using sensors](https://github.com/djaus2/DNETCoreGPIO)
 - [Integrations with Triggercmd](https://github.com/djaus2/TRIGGERcmdRPi)